What is Regression Testing? Test Cases (Example)

 Retesting Regression testing

-It is built specifically for fixing defects.
+It is built specifically for defect fixes.
 Regression testing is done mainly to verify if code changes have impacted other functionalities.

-Retesting doesn’t check the other versions and only verifies if the functionalities are restored.
-It focuses on previous versions, and it tests if the old release’s functions are still working as needed.
+Retesting doesn’t check the other versions and only verifies if the broken functionalities are restored.
+Focuses on previous versions, and it tests if the previous functions are still working as expected.

-It is a planned type of testing.
-Regression is a generic test.
+Each test is specific Regression is a generic test.

 This testing is for failed test cases.
 It is for passed-test cases.

-Retesting is not compulsory in testing, as it is required only when bugs are found.
-Regression is always a part of testing, as every time a code is changed, this test must be conducted to stabilize the product.
+Retesting is not always a part of a testing cycle, as it is required only when bugs are found.
+Regression is always a part of testing, as every time a code is changed, this test must be conducted to understand if the product functionality is stable.

 It is high-priority testing as it focuses on known issues.
 This is low-priority testing, as it is overall testing of possible defects.